Venice is awesome. Where else in the world can you ride in a gondola and walk the streets of a floating city?!

 Over to you

-So there you have it; our handpicked hostels in Venice brought to you in one big, helpful article.
+So there you have it; our handpicked hostels, including budget accommodation in Venice, brought to you in one big, helpful article.
 Are you impressed?
 We sincerely hope so.

 Are you left with any questions, doubts?